-The interactions among the various ways to set margins and padding can get rather complex, but here's a recommended basic method for approaching it.
+The interactions among the various ways to set margins and padding at various device sizes can get rather complex, but here's a recommended basic method for approaching it.

-Lay out your entire page before you start adjusting margins and padding, so you don't have to keep redoing them as you move things around.
+Lay out your entire page before you start adjusting margins and padding, so you don't have to keep redoing them as you move items around on the page.

 Make adjustments to individual margins and padding for large devices on the Advanced tab of individual rows, columns, and modules.

-Tip: Page Builder modules don't have built-in padding.
-An easy way to increase padding for a module is to make sure it's wrapped in its own column, then change the column padding.
+Tip: Beaver Builder modules have margins but don't have built-in padding.
+An easy way to increase padding for a module is to wrap it in its own column, then change the column padding.

-If you find that you're consistently making the same change to margins and padding, you might consider changing the default settings.
+If you find that you're consistently making the same changes to margins and padding, you might consider changing the default global settings.

-See the Related Articles about default settings and how to change them.
+See the Related Articles about default global settings and how to change them.

-If the spacing is not behaving the way you want, see the Related Article on troubleshooting margin and padding spacing.
+If margins and padding are not behaving the way you want, see the Related Article on troubleshooting margin and padding spacing.